+The answer really depends on who you ask.
 In most western countries today, it is considered normal and great if a mom breastfeeds her baby for up to 1 year.
-After that it starts to slowly become more controversial, and the mom also is said to be doing extended breastfeeding.
+After that, it starts to slowly become more controversial, and the mom also is said to be doing extended breastfeeding.

-One can of course speculate about why anyone outside a baby’s immediate family would care at all for how long a baby is breastfed.
-It is not like the mom is feeding her baby Coca Cola – breast milk is very healthy; at least that should be something we can all agree on!
+One can, of course, speculate about why anyone outside a baby’s immediate family would care at all for how long a baby is breastfed.
+It is not like the mom is feeding her baby Coca-Cola – breast milk is very healthy; at least that should be something we can all agree on!

-What is Extended Breastfeeding?Whenever the subject of breastfeeding comes up, new or expectant parents often hear the term extended breastfeeding and find themselves wondering what exactly does that term mean.
+Whenever the subject of breastfeeding comes up, new or expectant parents often hear the term extended breastfeeding and find themselves wondering what exactly does that term mean.
 The answer is not as simple as one might suppose since breastfeeding in some parts of the world continue until a child is 2, 3, or sometimes 4 years of age.

-However, in the US and many other western countries in particular, mothers are more or less expected to wean their child from their breast no later than one year of age.
+However, in the US and many other western countries, in particular, mothers are more or less expected to wean their child from their breast no later than one year of age.
 So when you hear the term extended nursing it simply means continuing to breastfeed your child when they become a toddler or until they are ready to wean themselves from the breast.